 The GED Test:

-GED or the General Education Development test is a combination of five different subject tests.
+It is a combination of five different subject tests.
 If the test taker passes in these tests, then his intelligence is established to be at par with American or Canadian high-school level academics.
-The American Council on Education (ACE) is responsible for conducting the GED test.
-The GED test helps its test takers in developing their skills for post-secondary education or careers.
-The GED exam sets you in a new path of life, offering you another chance to start afresh with your education.
-The cost of GED testing is $75.
+The American Council on Education (ACE) is responsible for conducting the test.
+It helps its test takers in developing their skills for post-secondary education or careers.
+The exam sets you in a new path of life, offering you another chance to start afresh with your education.
+The cost of the testing is $75.

 The Sections of GED:

-- Language Arts, Writing Part I and Part II: This is the GED test section that evaluates your ability to arrange workplaces and edit important documents.
+- Language Arts, Writing Part I and Part II: It evaluates your ability to arrange workplaces and edit important documents.
 You have to show your skills in structuring sentences, reconstituting written excerpts and flawless usage of English language.
 In the second part of the Writing section, the test taker has to respond to an essay prompt, concerning a topic of general interest.

 - Science: Your knowledge in scientific facts is tested in this section.
 You have to demonstrate your knowledge in Physical Science, Life Science and the sciences of Earth and Space.